 If you are seeking that top HR role but missing a few of these experiences, now is the time to expand your background.
 Ask to get involved in an executive compensation project or take a course to better understand the issues.
 Influence your current CHRO to allow you to join a board meeting or compensation committee meeting.
 Join a non-profit board to gain some exposure to board protocols.
 Volunteer for projects leading change management initiatives.
 Accept speaking engagements.
 All of these activities will be helpful in your professional development but will also broaden your connections and elevate your visibility with other leaders.

-Finally, the best way to move into your first CHRO role is to ensure you are performing at your highest level in your current role.
-Your contributions will be recognized and, clearly, you’ll be on your way to being considered for your first CHRO role.
+Finally, the best way to move into your first CHRO role is to ensure you are performing at your highest level in your current position.
+Your contributions will be recognized and, clearly, you’ll be on your way to being considered for your first CHRO opportunity.

 A version of this blog post ran in Human Resource Executive on November 1, 2013: